ThoughtWorksStudios/eb_deployer/README.md

 # EbDeployer

 Low friction deployments should be a breeze.
-Elastic Beanstalk provides a great foundation for performing Blue-Green deployments, and EbDeployer add a missing top to automate the whole flow out of box.
+Elastic Beanstalk provides a great foundation for performing Blue-Green deployments, and EbDeployer add a missing link to automate the whole flow out of box.

-ElasticBeanstalk Deployer thus allows you to do continuous delivery on AWS.
+EbDeployer thus allows you to do continuous delivery on AWS.

 ## Installation